emily1618/Data-Portfolio/CHEATSHEET/README.md

 - average returns the average without considering the proportion for each label in the dataset. weighted returns the average considering the proportion for each label in the dataset.
 -  Precision (tp / (tp + fp) ) measures the ability of a classifier to identify only the correct instances for each class.
 -  Recall (tp / (tp + fn) is the ability of a classifier to find all correct instances per class.
-F score of 1 indicates a perfect balance as precision and the recall are inversely related.
+F score of 1 indicates a perfect balance as precision and recall are inversely related.
 A high F1 score is useful where both high recall and precision is important.
 - Support is the number of actual occurrences of the class in the test data set.
 Imbalanced support in the training data may indicate the need for stratified sampling or rebalancing.